* This is the Professional Version. *

 Severity varies greatly.
 Patients are taller than average for age and family; arm span exceeds height.
 Arachnodactyly (disproportionately long, thin digits) is noticeable, often by the thumb sign (the distal phalanx of the thumb protrudes beyond the edge of the clenched fist).
 Sternum deformity—pectus carinatum (outward displacement) or pectus excavatum (inward displacement)—is common, as are joint hyperextensibility (but usually small flexion contractures to the elbows), genu recurvatum (backward curvature of the legs at the knees), pes planus (flat feet), kyphoscoliosis, and diaphragmatic and inguinal hernias.
 Subcutaneous fat usually is sparse.
 The palate is often high-arched.

-Diagnosis can be difficult because many patients have only a few typical symptoms and signs and no specific histologic or biochemical changes.
+Diagnosis of Marfan syndrome can be difficult because many patients have only a few typical symptoms and signs and no specific histologic or biochemical changes.
 Considering this variability, diagnostic criteria are based on constellations of clinical findings and family and genetic history.
-(For more on diagnosis, see the National Marfan Foundation.)
+(For more on diagnosis, see the revised Ghent nosology.)
 Nonetheless, diagnosis is uncertain in many partial cases of Marfan syndrome.

 Advancements in therapy and regular monitoring have improved quality of life and reduced mortality.
-Median life expectancy increased from 48 yr in 1972 to 72 yr as of 1992.
+Median life expectancy increased from 48 yr in 1972 to near normal in people receiving appropriate medical care.
 However, life expectancy is still reduced for the average patient, primarily because of the cardiac and vascular complications.
 This decreased life expectancy can take an emotional toll on an adolescent and the family.

 Cardiovascular, skeletal, and ocular findings (including echocardiography) should be reevaluated annually.
 Appropriate genetic counseling is indicated.